-It is believed that the dance took place at Yana and the two large rocks were named after the Shiva and Vishnu as they appear in the story.
+It is believed that the dance took place at Yana and the two large rocks were named after Shiva and Vishnu as they appear in the story.
 Bhaireshwara means the lord of Bhasmasura.
-The region is also known Bhairav Khsetra.
+The region is also known as Bhairav Kshetra.
 And pilgrims come here during Maha Shivaratri.

 Yana Caves Temple

 We visited the temple beneath Bhairaveshwara rock, where there is a Shivalinga believed to be Swayambhu or self-manifested.
 You can see the natural water dripping constantly on this Shivalinga.
 Along with the Shivalinga, there is a bronze statue of Chandika Devi.
 Shiva cannot be without his Shakti.
-The water from here flows to become Vibhuti falls and finally merges with Aghanashini river downstream.
+The water from here flows to become Vibhuti Falls and finally merges with the Aghanashini River downstream.

 We reached Yana towards the evening.
 There were hardly any people around and the walk through the jungle was a bit eerie on our return.
 The rocks are amazing.
 There is a parikrama or circumambulation path through the bigger rock.
 You have to walk barefoot.
 The small stones all along the way hurt the sole like anything.
 The parikrama involves a bit of climbing the stairs and then walking downstairs.
 There is a small Ganesha temple between the two big rocks, but it was closed when I visited.

 Locals say there used to be hundreds of Honeycomb on the peaks of these rocks.
 They have substantially reduced gradually over time.
-Although we could spot some Honeycomb.
+Although we could spot some Honeycombs.

 How to visit Vibhuti Falls, Yana Caves from Gokarna & Sirsi

-The day I visited the Mirjan Fort, there were a lot of school children on a school excursion.
-Their presence brought some life to the Mirjan fort that would otherwise be a deserted and desolate place.
+The day I visited the Mirjan Fort, there were a lot of schoolchildren on a school excursion.
+Their presence brought some life to the Mirjan fort which would otherwise be a deserted and desolate place.